jinekgames/PTX4CPU/code/core/emulator/api/export/README.md

 The main part of the _Emulator_ is a library (static or dynamic) which implements the backend of a _PTX_ emulation process.
 The library provides an API for using it's power of _PTX_ emulation.

-The API consists of the following header files:
+The API interface consists of the following header files:

 - The core header file, which includes other API headers, and provides the basic interface of working with the library:
   - [`emulator_api.h`](./emulator_api.h)